-4.2 Application of expert judgement and consistency
+4.2 Application of Expert Judgement

 Expert judgement may be applied in the determination of any CRU price.
-Consistency in its application is achieved through a combination of selection, formal and informal training and review, supervisions and control processes as detailed in section 2.5.
+Consistency in its application is achieved through a combination of selection, formal and informal training and review, supervision and control processes as detailed in section 2.5.